 This part of the consent form is about optional studies that you can choose to take part in.
 They are separate from the main study described above.
-This optional study will not benefit your health.
-The researchers leading this optional study hope the results will help other people with cancer in the future.
+These optional studies will not benefit your health.
+The researchers leading these optional studies hope the results will help other people with cancer in the future.
 The results will not be added to your medical records and you or your study doctor will not know the results.

-Taking part in this optional study is your choice.
+Taking part in these optional studies is your choice.
 You can still take part in the main study even if you say "no" to any or all of these studies.
-There is no penalty for saying "no." You and your insurance company will not be billed for this optional study.
-If you sign up for, but cannot complete this study for any reason, you can still take part in the main study.
+There is no penalty for saying "no." You and your insurance company will not be billed for these optional studies.
+If you sign up for, but cannot complete any of these studies for any reason, you can still take part in the main study.

-Circle your choice of "yes" or "no" for the following study.
+Circle your choice of "yes" or "no" for each of the following studies.

-Optional sample collections for known laboratory studies and/or storage for possible future studies
+Optional sample collections for known laboratory studies and storage for possible future studies

-Researchers are trying to learn more about cancer and other health problems using blood and tissue samples from people who take part in clinical trials.
+Researchers are trying to learn more about cancer and other health problems using blood samples from people who take part in clinical trials.
 By studying these samples, researchers hope to find new ways to prevent, detect, treat, or cure diseases.